Staffan Burenstam Linder: Political career

 Burenstam Linder had long been a key figure in the Moderate Party.
 There were several times when people thought he would take the office of party leader, especially during the late 1970s, when many thought he should succeed Gösta Bohman.

-His political positions include Member of Parliament from 1969 to 1986 (representing Stockholms län), Vice Leader of the Moderate Party from 1970 to 1981, Minister of Commerce and Industry from 1976 to 1978 and from 1979 to 1981, Appointed Agent of Sveriges Riksbank (Riksbanksfullmäktige) from 1991 to 1994 and Member of the European Parliament from 1995 to 2000.
+His political positions include Member of Parliament from 1969 to 1986 (representing Stockholms län), Vice Leader of the Moderate Party from 1970 to 1981, Minister of Commerce and Industry from 1976 to 1978 and from 1979 to 1981, appointed a member of the Board of Governors of the Sveriges Riksbank (Riksbanksfullmäktige) from 1991 to 1994 and member of the European Parliament from 1995 to 2000.